banisterious/obsidian-oneirometrics/docs/planning/features/date-navigator-modal.md

 7. When finished, user closes modal
 8. Filters remain applied after modal closes

+## Planned UX Enhancement: Direct Day Selection

+A UX enhancement is planned to improve the interaction model with the Date Navigator:

+### Current Implementation
+- User clicks on a day with dream entries
+- Visual selection indicator appears
+- User must explicitly click "Apply Filter" button to apply the filter
+- Two-step process creates additional friction

+### Planned Enhancement
+- User clicks on a day with dream entries
+- Filter is automatically applied without requiring the "Apply" button
+- Modal optionally closes automatically (configurable setting)
+- Provides a more intuitive and streamlined experience

+### Implementation Considerations
+- Maintain the "Apply Filter" button for accessibility and user choice
+- Add setting to control auto-application behavior
+- Consider adding a small delay or visual indicator before auto-applying
+- Ensure mobile touch interactions work consistently with this model

+### Benefits
+- Reduces clicks required to apply filters
+- Creates a more intuitive interaction pattern
+- Aligns with user expectations based on calendar interactions
+- Improves overall workflow efficiency

+This enhancement is scheduled for implementation after the refactoring branch merge.

 ## Comparison with Date Filter Modal

 The Date Navigator Modal complements the Custom Date Range Modal by providing: